ASD-Blueprint/desktop.gov.au/blueprint/security/security-risk-management-plan.md

   * Conditional Access only allows access to administrative portals from endpoints
   * All endpoints are hardened using the Australian Cyber Security Centre (ACSC) [guidance for Windows 10](https://www.cyber.gov.au/publications/hardening-microsoft-windows-10-build-1709)
   * Windows Defender ATP is enabled to provide reporting, pre-breach protection, post-breach detection, automation, and response on hosted desktops and platform servers
-  * WDAC provides application whitelisting functionality to block unauthorised executables from running
+  * WDAC provides application control functionality to block unauthorised executables from running
   * WDEG ‘exploit protection’ feature is enabled
   * Conditional Access enforces MFA for all privileged users
   * Azure AD Identity Protection configured to alert on detected identity-based and sign-in risks
+  * Credential Guard is enabled and credential theft is blocked through Microsoft Defender Exploit Guard

 #### Residual likelihood